muppin/mastering-DevOps/AWS/Task.md

-Implemented a Logging, Monitoring and Storage solution for EC2 instances.
+- **Implemented a Logging, Monitoring and Storage solution for EC2 instances** - Installed cloudwatch agent on EC2 instance, which was sending all EC2 logs to cloudwatch log group and exported the logs to S3 bucket.
-Created cloudwatch alarms based on metrics(CPUUtilization).
+- **CloudWatch Alarms** _ Created a CloudWatch alarm that monitors CPUUtilization and triggers an email when a it reaches above 50%.
+-